Tackling air quality in Gateshead

 What we are doing to improve our air quality

-We are working with neighbouring councils in Newcastle and North Tyneside to look at how we can deal with traffic related air pollution in our areas.
+We are working with neighbouring council in Newcastle to look at how we can deal with traffic related air pollution in our areas.

-Recent government data shows that air quality on a section of the A167 Tyne Bridge and Central Motorway and part of the A1058 Coast Road will still be above legal limits by 2021 unless action is taken.
+Recent government data shows that air quality on a section of the A167 Tyne Bridge and Central Motorway and part of the A1058 Coast Road is still above legal limits and action is required.
 The government has told us we must address this.

 We are already working on a number of initiatives to improve air quality, including: